thebornofajedpy/selenium-demo/README.md

 # selenium-demo
-This is a small selenium demo using method chaining approach
+This is a small selenium automation demo using method chaining.